ianomad/ianomad.github.io/_posts/2018-05-05-Dependency-Injection-In-Depth.md

 ## <a name="usage">Usage Introduction</a>

 All approaches of dependency injection try to satisfy the same goal, which is ease of graph object management in different scopes, threads, etc. to avoid memory leaks, concurrency issues, and even some clarification on documentation, because annotations tend to be readable and clear already.
-Particularly, looking into Java world, we can divide DI into 2 classes `dynamic reflection` and `static compile-time`.
+Particularly, looking into Java world, we can divide DI into 2 classes `dynamic reflection` and `static compile-time` (the latter is relatively new and mostly is used in mobile apps).

 ### <a name="dynamic">Dynamic reflection object graph evaluation</a>